WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2017-10-31-whats-new-c-sharp-7.md

 author: Wolfgang Ofner
 categories: [Programming]
 tags: [NET, 'C#']
+description: In this post I will present whats new in C# 7.0.
+I will show a selected overview of the new features with the downloadable source code.
 ---
 Recently I made a post, about the new features in C# 6.0 and in this post I will show you whats new in C# 7.0.